UoB-COMSM0110/2024-group-3/README.md

 # 10. Installation

 1. Download Processing from the following link: [download here](https://processing.org/download).
-      This downloads the graphical library and integrated development environment that the game will run on.
+      This downloads the graphical library and Integrated Development Environment (IDE) that the game runs on.

 1. Download and extract the following ZIP file: [game_download_file](https://github.com/UoB-COMSM0110/2024-group-3/raw/develop/download/game_download_file.zip)
 1. Run Processing and then open the game by clicking: **File -> Open -> {root_dir}/src/snakeGame/main.pde**